-Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.):

-Attendance is required for participation, but attendance does not mean participation.
+Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.): Attendance is required for participation, but attendance does not mean participation.
 Active participation is expected.

-Due dates have been established.
+Due dates will be on your course calendar posted in d2L.
 Late assignments will not be accepted.

 Students are expected to respect his/her teacher and peers.
 You should not be talking while another person is talking.
 You are expected to take notes during each class.

-All assignments submitted in the dropbox are submitted into Turn-it In.
+All assignments submitted in the Dropbox are submitted into Turn-it In.
 This system checks for plagiarism.
 Any assignment that is plagiarized will result in an "F" for the assignment and your name being submitted to Student Standards.
 It can also result in an "F" in the course, depending on the severity of the offense.